Fun Free Kindergarten Math Games!

 Intuitive Knowledge

 Later it occurred to me - my little Melvin probably found the question as strange as adults do.
-I imagine him thinking, why is it six??
+Why does two times three equal six?
+I imagine him thinking, why six??
 It just is, daddy!
 Like Melvin, none of us learned numbers by rote or logic.
 Instead, we learned them by repeated exposure.
 We see six things.
 We are told it is six.
 This happens again and again, and over time, we somehow unconsciously come to "know" what six means.
 All at kindergarten age.

 Of course, pre-primary children can be taught math.
 However, it's best to cooperate with nature's way, and find ways to expose them to number through daily life, or through fun and games.